Statue of Liberty silhouetted against the skyline

 History Matters Campaign

 It’s time to start talking about elementary history instruction.
-Our new History Matters Campaign provides us with the opportunity to demonstrate how historical content knowledge is uniquely positioned to support literacy.
+Our new History Matters Campaign demonstrates how historical content knowledge is uniquely positioned to support literacy.

 Teacher listens to a group of students